SimoGecko/BookBuyerBot/README.md

 ## What is this?
 This is a bot that periodically buys a random book from your book wishlist and ships it directly to you.
 It started as an effort for me to read more, by having a new book that interest me arrive at my doorstep each month, without me having to do anything (other than pay).
-Plus, the surprise of now knowing what's gonna arrive makes it more interesting.
+Plus, the surprise of not knowing what's gonna arrive makes it more interesting.

 ## How does this work?
 The bot selects a book at random from your book wishlist inside `books.txt`, then uses [Selenium](https://www.selenium.dev/) to navigate to [wob.com](https://www.wob.com/en-gb) - a book shop - to find and purchase the book.